 As well as showing your business will continue to grow, buyers want to see that your sales and marketing teams are fully integrated, key stakeholders are invested, and you can successfully generate new interest as part of an overarching growth plan for your business.

-Whether you have an internal team or work side-by-side with a marketing agency, you need a clearly defined marketing leadership team driving ideas forward, with their full attention on growth activities.
+Whether you have an internal team or work side-by-side with a marketing agency or consultancy, you need a clearly defined marketing leadership team driving ideas forward, with their full attention on growth activities.

 To hear exclusive insights from industry experts on how to leverage marketing to enable high growth, download our eBook: “Marketing as an Accelerator”

 The first step to developing an effective marketing plan is conducting a market analysis.
 This not only studies the dynamics of a specific market within a particular industry, it looks at evolving opportunities and threats that relate to your business’s own strengths and weaknesses.
 For a business looking to sell in the future, part of this is determining who potential acquirers might be.

 To get the full benefits of a market analysis, we use this approach: